 Private cloud is the cloud computing services used exclusively by one organization or business.
 A private cloud can be either on-site or off-site, but it is solely responsible for cloud technology planning and management.

-Conversely, a hybrid cloud is a combination of both the private and public clouds.
+Conversely, hybrid cloud solutions is a combination of both the private and public clouds.
 Technology binds the two clouds allowing the sharing of applications and data.
 Ultimately, your business will have better deployment options, optimization, and flexibility.

 The Pros of Private Cloud